abhi1238/BioChirp/README.md

 # **License**
 BioChirp is released under the MIT License.
-See the [MIT License](LICENSE). file for more details.
+See the [MIT License](LICENSE) file for more details.